eonist/SqliteEdit/README.md

 --- | ---------- | ----------| --- | -----
 1  | Oliver | Knight | 25 | Quant
 2  | Michael | Smith | 33 | Analyst

+###Todo's:
+- [ ] Create a responsive css template derived from http://bradfrost.com/blog/web/responsive-nav-patterns/
+- [ ] Draw up a possible ios layout in illustrator
+- [ ] Create a 1.0 Release and add it to a download link